pendy05/vDiveR_RShiny/R/README.md

 </p>

 **Description:** <br>
 Relationship between incidence of total variants and entropy for viral proteome nonamer positions.
+At y-axis, the minimum entropy value is zero while the maximum entropy value is obtained by rounding the highest entropy encountered up to integer.

 <!--
 Interpertation of result